 Step 1

+Remove the small panel from the dash board below the steering column.
+Remove the brake switches.
+Remove the vertical bolt holding the brake pedal bracket to the steering column support with a 13-mm socket.
 Remove the nuts that secure the brake master cylinder to the brake booster but leave the master in place.
-Remove the pin securing the brake pushrod to the brake pedal but do not disconnect the pushrod.
-This is made easier by first removing the small dash panel below the steering column.
-There is a 13 mm bolt at the top of the bracket which secures the bracket to the dash vertically.
-Then there are four 15-mm nyloc nuts securing the pedal bracket to the brake booster studs which stick through the firewall.
 I have found that these are most easily removed by using a 15-mm deep socket on a swivel (universal joint) and a 36-inch extension.
 Wrap the swivel in electrical tape to make it easier to pilot onto the nuts without having to hold it with your hand.
+Pull the brake pedal bracket off of the booster studs.

 Step 2